jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA.markdown

 ### Non-negative matrix factorization (NMF):

+IN NMF,
-* W and Z are non-negative instead of orthogonality
+* W and Z are non-negative instead of orthogonal
 * Promote sparsity
-	* Avoiding postive & negative elements cancelling each other
+	* Avoiding postive & negative matrix elements cancelling each other
 	* Brain seem to use sparse representation
 	* Energy efficient
 	* Increase the number of concepts that can memorize